OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

-Microsoft Privacy StatementLast Updated: June 2020 What's new?
+Microsoft Privacy StatementLast Updated: July 2020 What's new?
 Expand All Collapse AllPrint

 Your privacy is important to us.
 This privacy statement explains the personal data Microsoft processes, how Microsoft processes it, and for what purposes.